 - 2–3 tablespoons olive oil ( optional)

 - Place beans in a bowl or pot and pour 5 cups of water over top.
-Let them sit on the counter overnight or for for 8 hours, they will swell and double in size.
+Let them sit on the counter overnight or for 8 hours, until they will swell and double in size.
 Drain.